dart-archive/dart_enhancement_proposals/Walkthrough.md

 1. Kate starts an informal discussion on the [`core-dev@dartlang.org`][core-dev] mailing list.
-2. She creates a new repo for her DEP containing the proposal, tests, prototype, examples, docs, etc.
+2. She creates a new repo for her DEP containing the proposal (based on our [template][]), tests, prototype, examples, docs, etc.
 3. When she's ready for us to see it, she [files an issue][issue] pointing to a commit in her repo, asking us to take a look.
 4. We take that issue and label it "awaiting review".